 Talking to an ex-boyfriend can be very uncomfortable.
 It isn’t just a matter of finding the right subject matter, how you say it and when you say it can be just as tricky.
 You don’t want to re-ignite some anger but you also don’t want to appear too nice or you might send the wrong message.
 Conversing with an ex-boyfriend can be a downright emotional minefield.

 Luckily there are some good ground rules that you should heed:

-- Invite him to social occasions.
-If you and your buddies are out on the town, you may consider inviting your ex and some of his friends.
+- Invite him to social occasions: If you and your buddies are out on the town, you may consider inviting your ex and some of his friends.
 Being in a group situation may help relieve some of the tension and get some friendly banter going.
-You may be able to say some things in a group setting that you couldn’t when you were alone.
+You may be able to say some things in a group setting that you couldn’t normally have when you were alone.
 Avoid becoming drunk though.
 You may say or do things that could irrevocably damage your friendship with your ex.

 - Don’t divulge too much about your relationship or breakup to others: The wrong rumors can ruin any chance of a future relationship with your ex-boyfriend, so be very careful about what you say to others.
 Also be extremely cautious about what you post online; people often feel that they need to entertain people with their social media pages.
 Unfortunately, you can go too far and end up putting up embarrassing or unthoughtful things.